 Remote Control The remote ON/OFF control provides a auxiliary 12V supply, kept active when the Control Box is turned off.
 The ON input is intended only for short time activation and works in the same way as the POWER button.
 The OFF input can be held down as desired.
-Use a software feature to load and start programs automatically (see part Part II PolyScope Manual).
+Use a software feature to load and start programs automatically (see part Part II Software Manual on page 125).